 At this moment, you can export to

-XFL.
-PSD and XFL exports are separated into layers, giving more control for those who wanted to make further edits after the export.
+.inx.
+PSD (Adobe Photoshop), XFL (Adobe Animate) and INX (Inochi Creator) exports are separated into layers, giving more control for those who wanted to make further edits after the export.
 You can enable

 Supersampling on both PNG and PSD to render the exported image at twice the resolution before resizing it to the final image size.
 Theoretically this should improve sharpness and anti-aliasing.

 Different applications have different ways of interpreting SVG codes, so use the

 Optimize SVG for... drop-down menu to optimize the output for your vector graphic design application of choice.
 Currently, Mannequin has optimizations for Web/Inkscape (Free and Open Source) and Illustrator (part of Adobe Creative Cloud subscription).

 From this section you can choose between